AdobeDocs/analytics-platform.en/help/connections/audience-analysis/audience-analysis-configure.md

 1. Select **[!UICONTROL Create]** to create the configuration.

+   >[!IMPORTANT]
+   >
-   Because the profile dataset is updated once per day, audiences are available in Customer Journey Analytics data views on the day after you create the audience analysis configuration.
+   >Because the profile dataset is updated once per day, audiences are available in Customer Journey Analytics data views on the day after you create the audience analysis configuration.

 1. After 24 hours, [view audience dimensions in the data view](#view-audience-dimensions-in-the-data-view) to verify that the audience dimensions are available in the data views that you selected.